filpia/widdoughmaker/README.md

+# TODOs
+-
+- want to refactor so we can have a lambda take an s3 path and process it
+  - `etl/stack_records_wide_to_long.py` written to run in a single python sesh.
+Want to take the atomic processing function and make it its own lambda which takes an s3 path as input.
+Ideally want the same Dockerfile to have multiple functions defined in app.py.
+Then the lambda can specify its own CMD.
+Will also need to modify existing lambda that scrapes data
+- todo: whether to trigger a processing lambda upon a new object landing in s3?

 # Goals:
  - Investigate what whiskey asset classes malt/grain/first-fill/refill/etc, distilleries, and ages of product are most ripe for investment and probable gain